simmel/lanterman/README.md

 * [X] Create a `tellMeAboutTheSounds` function and call it from:
   * [X] `main` in `CLI`
   * [X] `home` in `Application`
+* Add two shadowJar tasks which downloads all dependencies
+  * [ ] log4j2 with JSON logging
+  * [ ] logback with logstash encoder